-When to head to the emergency room
+When to head to urgent care

 IN THE NEWS: When illness and injury strike, the emergency room may not be the ideal (or fastest) place to be seen.
 Many issues can be handled by urgent care.